zentyal/zentyal/docs/en/user/intro.rst

    Configuration of DNS servers

-If your Internet connection has a dynamic IP address and you want to point a domain name to your eBox, a third party dynamic DNS provider is needed. eBox supports some of the most popular dynamic DNS providers.
+If your Internet connection has a dynamic IP address and you want to map a domain name to your eBox, a third party dynamic DNS provider is required. eBox supports the connection to some of the most popular dynamic DNS providers.

-To configure dynamic DNS on eBox go to :menuselection:`Network --> DynDNS` and select your service provider and set up the username, password and the domain name you want to update when your public address changes.
+To configure dynamic DNS on eBox go to :menuselection:`Network --> DynDNS` and select your service provider and set up the user name, password and the domain name you want to update when your public address changes.
 Check the box :guilabel:`Enable Dynamic DNS` and :guilabel:`Save changes`.